 Why your credit history matters

-Every week, you’re allowed to obtain a free copy of your credit report from each of the three major credit-reporting agencies — Experian, Equifax and TransUnion.
+Now through April 2020, you’re allowed to obtain a free copy of your credit report from each of the three major credit-reporting agencies — Experian, Equifax and TransUnion — every week.
 Previously, you could get one copy every quarter from each agency.
 The change is a result of the impact of COVID-19 on many families’ finances.
 Checking each report at different times of the year allows you to increase your watch over the potential for fraud and ensure the information on your report is accurate.

 Get your report

-This complimentary access your credit reports don’t include your credit score.
+This complimentary access to your credit reports don’t include your credit score.
 You’ll have to pay for that.
 Each person is allowed one complimentary report each year.
-Subsequent reports may cost unless you had an adverse credit action and request a copy of their report.
+Subsequent reports may cost unless you had an adverse credit action and request a copy of the report.

 Article courtesy of Local Government Federal Credit Union.